Vivekanand-R/AI-Product-Framework/README.md

 **A businessman** is a broad term for anyone engaged in commercial, profit-oriented activities—whether it’s trading, services, or manufacturing.

 Example: A person running a chain of restaurants or a digital marketing agency is a businessman.
-The person who was hired externally very recently, will always hire external candiates just to secure his high profile job is an businessman.
+Focus is on profit-making, market share, and financial growth.

 Focus: Profit, sales, services, trade.
 Economic Role: Market Participant

 **An industrialist** is a type of businessman who specifically owns or operates industrial enterprises — typically large-scale manufacturing, heavy industries, or production-based businesses.
+Typically associated with large-scale operations, plants, or factories.
+Has influence beyond business — sometimes in policy, employment generation, or infrastructure development.

 Example: Ratan Tata (Tata Group), Elon Musk (Tesla/SpaceX), and Lakshmi Mittal (ArcelorMittal) are industrialists.